 A few years later, we decided to visit Vienna and were looking at adding a few more cities to our itinerary.
 The Advent Feast at Budapest’s Basilica is often voted as one of the best Christmas markets in Europe.
 Having never visited this city we were intrigued.
 Given its proximity to Vienna (3 hours by train/ car), it was an easy addition to the itinerary.

 Since this was our first time in Budapest, we explored the city beyond the markets as well.
-So you can use this blog for both Christmas markets as well as general guide for visiting Budapest.
+Click here for a general guide/ detailed itinerary on places to visit in Budapest.

-On this trip, we also visited other smaller Austrian towns, as well as Bratislava, and Cesky Krumlov.
+On this trip, we also visited other smaller Austrian towns, Bratislava, and Cesky Krumlov.

 For detailed guides on other Christmas markets, please click on the respective links: